 Quick start guide

-Start by connecting your MCP-compatible tool and exploring the sample library, or build your first library.
+Start by connecting your MCP-compatible assistant and exploring the sample library, or build your first library.

 - Consume context — Use shared